atadataco/dagster-snowflake-local-quickstart/README.md

 Click on the `hackernews` asset group to view the HackerNews assets and their relationship.

 An asset is a software object that models a data asset, which can be a file in your filesystem, a table in a database, or a data report.
-The assets in the `hackernews` asset group ingest the current trending 10 HackerNews stories and plots a word cloud out of the collected stories to visualize the popular topics on HackerNews.
+The assets in the `hackernews` asset group ingest the current trending 10 HackerNews stories and plot a word cloud out of the collected stories to visualize the popular topics on HackerNews.
 You'll see three assets with different tags:

 - `hackernews_topstory_ids` fetches a list of top story ids from a HackerNews endpoint and saves to a Snowflake table.
 - `hackernews_topstories` takes the list of ids and pulls the story details from HackerNews based on the ids and saves to a Snowflake table.